-Stakeholders are invited to participate in an online workshop on how to complete the application for the Clean California Local Grant Program.
-The Clean California Local Grant Program will provide communities approximately \$296 million to beautify and improve streets and roads, tribal lands, parks, pathways and transit centers to restore pride in public spaces.
+Stakeholders are invited to participate in the second of two workshops to develop guidelines for the Clean California Local Grant Program.
+Draft Guidelines are accessible HERE.

+The Clean California Local Grant Program will provide approximately \$296 million in funds to communities to beautify and improve streets and roads, tribal lands, parks, pathways and transit centers to restore pride in public spaces.